 “Do we know where Veronica’s parents live?” mom asked out loud.

-“I don’t think so,” dad responded, looking up from the book he’d since retrieved from his PNW packable backpack and buried his nose in.
+“I don’t think so,” dad responded, looking up from the book he’d since retrieved and buried his nose in.
 “Jeff’s going to teach her a lesson tomorrow.”

 Mom nodded, knowingly, and resumed her entrance into the house, passing by the couches and heading to the kitchen to start dinner.
 Before she disappeared behind the corner, she called out, “You should bring one of the batons, for good measure.
 Also, we’re having spaghetti in thirty.
 Do any of you want garlic bread?”